Hormonal growth promotants: growth and carcase responses

 MSA use a computer model to predict meat eating quality.
 The model uses a number of measured parameters including weight, fat cover, ossification score, hump height, marbling, meat colour and pH, when calculating a grade for different muscles.

-A negative score or penalty for HGP treatment is applied by the MSA model and is specific for different muscles and different aging periods.
+A negative score or penalty for HGP treatment is applied by the MSA model and is specific for different muscles and different ageing periods.
 The model does not differentiate between different HGP implants or implant programs.
 HGP cattle are not excluded from grading MSA but the negative score for HGP treatment makes grading more difficult.
 For HGP treated pasture fed cattle to grade Boning Group 10 or better, good scores are needed for weight, ossification, hump height, marbling, and fat cover, to counteract the negative scoring for HGPs.

 The MSA model also applies a penalty for Bos indicus content as measured by hump height.
 This penalty is significantly greater than the penalty applied for HGPs.
 The majority of cattle from feedlots will have been HGP treated and will grade MSA, as good scores for weight, ossification, hump height, marbling and fat cover will compensate for the HGP penalty.